Murchison Widefield Array: Project partners

-During Phase I, the MWA consortium initially comprised 110 individual researchers drawn from 12 institutions from Australia, NZ, the US, and India.
-New Zealand joined the consortium in late 2011 and an additional two institutions from the US were added in 2014 taking the total number of Phase I partner organisations to 14.
+During Phase I, the MWA consortium initially comprised 110 individual researchers drawn from 12 institutions from Australia, New Zealand, the United States and India.
+New Zealand joined the consortium in late 2011 and an additional two institutions from the United States were added in 2014 taking the total number of Phase I partner organizations to 14.
 By the end of Phase I there were 160 individual research scientists involved in the MWA.

 Membership of the MWA consortium was substantially expanded for Phase II with the admission of Canada, China and Japan, though India left the consortium at this time.
-Nevertheless, at the start of Phase II the MWA had expanded to 21 partner organisations across 6 countries and had a membership of 270 individual scientists.
-The expansion of the collaboration was largely the work of the then MWA Board Chair (Jan 2014 – Jan 2018) and current MWA director, Melanie Johnston-Hollitt.
+Nevertheless, at the start of Phase II the MWA had expanded to 21 partner organizations across six countries and had a membership of 270 individual scientists.
+The expansion of the collaboration was largely the work of the then MWA Board Chair (January 2014 – January 2018) and past MWA director, Melanie Johnston-Hollitt.

+By 2024 the consortium had increased its partner organisations significantly, with the addition of Switzerland, and a total of 30 partner organisations across six countries and a membership of 243 individual scientists.

-The MWA Project is composed of the following project partners as of 2018:
+The MWA Project is composed of the following Consortium Leads as of 2025: